brass75/nan-talk/README.md

 nan
 ```

+In a single precision floating point number (32 bit) there are 2^24 - potential NaN values.

 ## Quotes:

 NaN is a lot like infinity in that people want to treat it as a number but It's Not and trying to do that will only lead to surprise and disappointment. - Luna Celste